-The Community Funding and Development Service (which includes the Grants Team) collects personal data for the following activities:
+The Grants Team collects personal data for the following activities:

 - 1. To respond to grant enquiries - 2.
 To process grant applications - 3.
 To process awards, payments and grant agreements - 4.
 To monitor grant awards and ensure public money has been spent for the purpose allocated - 5.
 To provide information about Council grants and voluntary sector support and activities